VikkiWalls/30-Day-Map-Challenge-2022/README.md

 * Initial hope was to focus on the river specifically but was unsure how to use code to fill the outlines of the water produced by osmnx.
 * Map did not appear very clear with only waterways so new map focusing on streets was produced.
 * Could have been improved by overlaying the streets and the water outlines on the same image.
-* Could have also used an illistration software such as Autodesk Sketchbook to fill in the water shapes to make those sections more clear.
+* Could have also used an illustration software such as Autodesk Sketchbook to fill in the water shapes to make those sections clearer.

 [Day 5](#ukraine)   ¦    [Back to top](#30-day-map-challenge-2022)